-The first thing you should do before booking your trip or going any further through the planning process is to decide on a location.
-Did you know, depending on your medical condition, it might be that certain climates will aggravate your condition and make symptoms worse?
-This is especially true of hotter temperatures which can affect everything from asthma to autoimmune conditions.
+The first thing you should do before booking your trip or proceeding any further with the planning process is to decide on a location.
+This decision is crucial and should be made with careful consideration of various factors, one of which is your medical condition.
+Did you know that, depending on your specific health issues, certain climates can exacerbate your condition and worsen symptoms?

 It is vital to make the time to talk to your GP or medical specialist before you go away, and if possible before you even book your trip.
 There is no one better equipped to offer you advice and guidance on your travel plans than your GP, who’ll know both the intricacies of your condition and how it affects you personally.